Climbing at Mt. Pale of Foligno

 The rock face: although for many it is a daunting prospect, it is the best friend of every climber.
 We suggest you explore Mt.
 Pale of Foligno, a favourite of Umbrian climbers, and climbers from around the world.

-The Pale rock face is very large and has a many graded routes suited to experts and beginners on their first ascent.
+The Pale rock face is very large and has a many graded routes, ranging from grade 4c to 7c+ (V to IX+ following the UIAA scale), thus suited to everyone from experts to beginners on their first ascent.

 The little medieval town of Pale is just a few kilometres from Foligno.
 Leave your car here, a ten minute walk will take you to the bottom of the cliff.
 The 157 equipped walls are along a trail that leads from the town to the hermitage of Santa Maria Giacobbe, located at the top of Mount Pale.
 The first sector is known as the l'Uccellessa.
 It is the easiest to reach and has the most low-to medium difficulty climbing routes.
 The more difficult climbs can be found further along the road.
 If you are an expert, get to the areas on the higher part and start your ascent along the route: the higher you get the better the view of the Sanctuary of Santa Maria Giacobbe.
 If you simply want to visit this enchanted spot, famous for being entirely carved into the rock face, you can follow a path that takes you to the top.
 If you look down while you are climbing, on the other hand, you will enjoy a breathtaking panorama: the valley in which the Topino River flows.